Wing warping

-Wing warping was an early system for lateral (roll) control of a fixed-wing aircraft.
+Wing warping was an early system for lateral (roll) control of a fixed-wing aircraft or kite.
 The technique, used and patented by the Wright brothers, consisted of a system of pulleys and cables to twist the trailing edges of the wings in opposite directions.
 In many respects, this approach is similar to that used to trim the performance of a paper airplane by curling the paper at the back of its wings.

 Description

 In 1900, Wilbur Wright wrote, "...my observations of the flight of birds convince me that birds use more positive and energetic methods of regaining equilibrium than that of shifting the center of gravity...they regain their lateral balance...by a torsion of the tips of the wings.
 If the rear edge of the right wing tip is twisted upward and the left downward the bird becomes an animated windmill and instantly begins to turn, a line from its head to its tail being the axis."
 After Wilbur demonstrated the method, Orville noted, "From this it was apparent that the wings of a machine of the Chanute double-deck type, with the fore-and-aft trussing removed, could be warped in like manner, so that in flying the wings on the right and left sides could be warped so as to present their surfaces to the air at different angles of incidence and thus secure unequal lifts on the two sides."

 Birds visibly use wing warping to achieve control.
 This was a significant influence on early aircraft designers.
 The Wright brothers were the first group to use warping wings.
 Their first plane mimicked the bird's flight patterns and wing form.

 In practice, since most wing warping designs involved flexing of structural members, they were difficult to control and liable to cause structural failure.
 Ailerons had begun to replace wing warping as the most common means of achieving lateral control as early as 1911, especially in biplane designs.
 Monoplane wings of the period were much more flexible, and proved more amenable to wing warping – but even for monoplane designs, ailerons became the norm after 1915.

 Lateral (roll) control in early aircraft was problematic at best.
 An overly flexible, involuntarily twisting wing can cause involuntary rolling, but even worse, it can convert attempts at correction, either from wing warping or ailerons, into a counteracting "servo tab" effect.
 Once this was fully understood, wing structures were made progressively more rigid, precluding wing warping altogether – and aircraft became far more controllable in the lateral plane.

 Current technology has allowed scientists to revisit the concept of wing warping (also known as morphing wings).